cormullion/PhilipsHue.jl/README.md

 A few simple functions to control Philips Hue light bulbs from Julia.

-Uses JSON and Requests packages, and Compat for compatibility between version 0.3 and 0.4.
+Uses JSON, Requests, and Colors packages.

 ## Current status